ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 ----------------------

 When distributing software it is important to document it.
-Documenting software means giving guidelines on how to install and use it but also which functions, methods and/or classes does it ship with.
-Case scenarios and examples are also be considered documentation.
+Documenting software means giving guidelines on how to install and describing all functions, methods, and classes that it ships with.
+Case scenarios and examples should also be part of the documentation.

-It is recommended to have the following sections in a PyAnsys project
-documentation:
+A PyAnsys project should have the following documentation sections:

-- ``Getting Started`` section explains requirements and installation details.
+- ``Getting Started``: Defines requirements and provides installation information
-- ``User Guide`` section explains how to use the software.
+- ``User Guide``: Explains how to use the software
-- ``API Reference`` section contains source code documentation.
+- ``API Reference``: Describes the source code
-- ``Examples`` section case scenarios demonstrating the capabilities of the software.
+- ``Examples``: Provides use case scenarios that demonstrate the capabilities of the software
-- ``Contributing`` section can be linked to generic PyAnsys contributing guidelines.
+- ``Contributing``: Supplies project-specific contribution guides and can link to general PyAnsys contribution guidelines

 Projects in the PyAnsys ecosystem take advantage of `Sphinx`_, a tool used for building documentation for Python-based projects.
 A ``doc/`` directory making